 After a near fatal rodeo accident leaves him with a severe head injury, Brady (Brady Jandreau) is told he must never ride again.
 How can he bear to bid farewell to the sport he loves, the riders he considers family, and the horses he has grown to love?
-With a mentally disabled sister and a father who drinks, gambles and womanises, Brady is the crutch that supports his family – but without the rodeo, he’s facing a life of misery.
+With an autistic sister and a father who drinks, gambles and womanises, Brady is the crutch that supports his family – but without the rodeo, he’s facing a life of misery.

 A lyrical tale of life on the range featuring a cast of non-professional actors playing versions of themselves.
 The people and landscapes of South Dakota are beautifully captured by God’s Own Country cinematographer James Richards.